 As a minimum, applicants should hold or be predicted to achieve the equivalent of the following UK qualifications:

-- a first-class or strong upper second-class undergraduate degree with honours in physical sciences (ie chemistry, computer science, engineering, mathematics, statistics or physics)
+- at least a strong upper second-class undergraduate degree with honours in physical sciences (ie chemistry, computer science, engineering, mathematics, statistics, physics, biochemistry)

 Applicants with degrees in other scientific disciplines with strong quantitative/mathematical backgrounds and/or strong programming/software engineering skills are also encouraged to apply.

 Entrance is very competitive and most successful applicants have or are on track to obtain a first-class degree or the equivalent.

 For applicants with a degree from the USA, the minimum GPA sought is 3.5 out of 4.0.
 However, most successful applicants have or are on track to obtain a GPA of 3.7.